KirinPoersti/GymBro/README.md

   - <img width="1026" height="457" alt="image" src="https://github.com/user-attachments/assets/5cafabcb-8cc0-4fc6-bc70-f11b0020d85c" />
   - To test this part, please create 2 users and also at least 2 recipes to view the results

-## Potential Future Development/existing issues
-- Multi Language support
-- I'm aware that JS should be left out from the code, but as for now some of the core functions are being made possible through it, I will try to somehow replace them before the last submission

-## Notice/known issues & bugs
-- It's known that after implementing CSRF there would be some issues with data writting in training and meal documentation.
-  - To test the features, please try the branch "Version-without-CSRF"
-  - the CSRF related issues will be solved before next submission
-- ~~It's known that after submitting a shared meal plan, it would lead to an undefined page, that's a leftover/uncleaned code of a previously existing page.~~ (Fixed)
-  - ~~it doesn't effect any functionalities, but you'd need to return to the dashboard page manually~~